 This historic fort is in the coastal city of Mombasa and was built by the Portuguese in 1593.

-It is one of the most popular tourist destinations in Kenya and is a UNESCO World Heritage Site.
+It is one of Kenya’s most popular tourist destinations and is a UNESCO World Heritage Site.

 We know fort Jesus for its many features, such as: